io7lab/io7-platform-cloud/doc/user-guide.md

 | Instance | t3.small or larger (t3.micro works but leaves little headroom) |
 | Storage | 20 GB (the 8 GB default fills up once events start accumulating) |

-Open port 22 so you can SSH in.
+On a cloud instance — AWS EC2, Google Cloud, Azure, Oracle and the rest — nothing reaches the machine from outside until you allow it, so open port 22 to SSH in.
+The creation wizard usually offers SSH as a tick box.
 That is all you need to install; the platform's own ports come up in a moment, once there is something behind them.

+On a machine on your own network there is often nothing to do here beyond its local firewall.

 ### Install